mtbadi39/swing-effects/README.md

   `$ mvn clean install`

-* libraries are now deployed to your local maven repository. you can import them in any Maven/Gradle project.
+* libraries then deployed to your local maven repository. you can import them in any Maven/Gradle project.